 Treatment of anemia with the use of erythropoietin-stimulating agents is recommended for patients with CKD after other causes of anemia such as iron, vitamin B12, folate, or blood loss have been excluded. [ ] [ ] [ ] Patients with CKD frequently have iron deficiency, and iron replacement should be considered as a goal of treatment.

 Erythropoietin stimulating therapy may be initiated if the hemoglobin (Hb) falls to <10 g/dL and the patient has signs and symptoms of anemia.
 The target Hb for patients with CKD on erythropoietin therapy has changed in the last several years but clinical expert opinion suggests that a target of 10-11 g/dL is appropriate, as normalization of Hb has resulted in increased risk for death and cardiovascular disease in this population.
 In the TREAT study of patients with diabetes with CKD and anemia, treatment with the erythropoietin-stimulating agent darbepoetin failed to show a beneficial effect of active treatment on cardiovascular events, death, or ESRD as compared with those receiving placebo (individuals would receive a rescue dose of medication if the hemoglobin fell below 9 g/dL).
 Interestingly, as in other studies of anemia treatment in CKD, the TREAT investigators demonstrated that individuals in the active treatment arm had an increased risk of stroke (RR 1.92, 95% CI 1.38 to 2.68). [ ] In their opinion, the risks of treatment may outweigh the benefits, and discussion between the patient and physician should ensue prior to treatment initiation.
 All patients should have an evaluation of iron stores if erythropoietin therapy is planned.
-The goal ferritin for those not on hemodialysis is >100 nanograms/mL, while for those on hemodialysis is <200 nanograms/mL.
+The goal ferritin for those not on hemodialysis is >100 nanograms/mL, while for those on hemodialysis it is <200 nanograms/mL.
 All patients should have a transferrin saturation >20%.
 Iron replacement can be given orally or parenterally.

 For secondary hyperparathyroidism, calcium, phosphorus, and intact parathyroid hormone (PTH) levels should be measured every 6 to 12 months.
 The calcium and phosphorus levels should be maintained in the normal range with dietary restriction and/or phosphate-binding medications.
 The optimal PTH level is currently not known.
 It is recommended to exclude concomitant 25-OH vitamin D deficiency and prescribe 25, dihydroxyvitamin D if <30 nanograms/dL.
 For those with GFR category G3 to G5 CKD not on dialysis, it is not routinely recommended to use active vitamin D analogs due to the risk of hypercalcemia and lack of improvement in clinically relevant outcomes.
 Use of active vitamin D analog therapy in patients with CKD not requiring dialysis is indicated if hyperparathyroidism is progressive or severe.
 There is emerging evidence that the use of noncalcium-based phosphate binders has a survival advantage over calcium-based phosphate binders in patients with CKD.[Evidence B]